sebasgverde/rnn-cells-music-paper/README.md

 tensorboard --logdir db12/lstm/lstm4/
 ```

-Then in tersorboard, choose a point and you wil see the nearest points with euclidean and cosine distance.
+Then in tersorboard, choose a point and you will see the nearest points with Euclidean and cosine distance.
 ![](https://sebasgverde.github.io/rnn-cells-music-paper/images/embeddings.png)

 #### Cost function validation
-The last experiment to cover the whole paper is the cross-entropy validation as cost function.
-First we will train a model varying the "save_every" parameter to have different examples of cross-entropy.
+The last experiment to cover the whole paper is the cross-entropy validation as the cost function.
+First, we will train a model varying the "save_every" parameter to have different examples of cross-entropy.

 ```
 python 'rnnMusicSeqGenerator/train.py' --save_dir ~/exampleresearch/experiments/cost_function_validation --log_dir ~/exampleresearch/experiments/cost_function_validation --data_dir ~/exampleresearch/dataset/train_final_cleaned.p --num_epochs 50 --batch_size 15 --training_mode='melody' --model 'lstm' --num_layers 2 --save_every 250 --max_models_keep 10